-In a career spanning more than 40 years, four-time EMMY nominated composer David Michael Frank has written the music for over 90 feature, cable, and television films, as well as several hundred episodes of over 35 national primetime series.
+In a career spanning more than forty years, four-time EMMY nominated composer David Michael Frank has written the music for over ninety feature, cable, and television films, as well as over five hundred episodes of national primetime series.

 He has scored films for such renowned directors as Andrew Davis, Keenen Ivory Wayans, Wes Craven, Abel Ferrara, and William Shatner.
 These films include the action film Above The Law, the urban comedy I’m Gonna Git You Sucka, the erotic thriller Poison Ivy, the Oscar-nominated Imax film Cosmic Voyage, as well as David Mamet’s A Life In The Theatre, starring Jack Lemmon and Matthew Broderick.
 Additionally, Frank has contributed music to Forrest Gump and The Mask.

 His score for the 2018 feature film, Snapshots, starring Piper Laurie and Brooke Adams, received many accolades and awards including Best Score at the 2019 Chandler International Film Festival, and was specifically singled out at the 2019 Creation International Film Festival in Ottawa for its contribution to the film, which won Best in Show.
 Frank also received Honorable Mention for this score from the Queen Palm International Film Festival, as well as Best Score nominations from the 2018 Paris Art and Movie Awards and the Auckland International Film Festival.
 The film was directed by Melanie Mayron, whom Frank has worked with on five films including Slap Her She’s French!, starring Piper Perabo and Michael McKean, and Toothless, starring Kirstie Alley and Lynn Redgrave, which was nominated for a DGA (Directors Guild of America) award.